semgrep/semgrep-docs/docs/kb/semgrep-ci/scan-monorepo-in-parts.md

 # Scanning a monorepo in parts

-Monorepos, by definition, contain a large amount of code.
-The code is also often divided into to different components or modules, despite all existing in the same repository.
+Monorepos very often contain a large amount of code.
+The code is usually divided into to different components or modules, even though it's all stored in the same repository.

 As such, it can be helpful to scan a monorepo in parts for multiple reasons: